Created by Walter Hill

 Hickey & Boggs was extremely hard to find for several years.
 It rarely aired on television, and was only briefly released on VHS.

 DVD?
-Some fly-by-night Canadian company (I know, because I rented it once from Netflix) made it briefly available, but I swear it was one of the god-awful crappiest digital transfers to DVD I’ve ever seen, a grainy blurry mess with only one special feature: a couple of cheapo text-only, typo-ridden rudimentary bios of the two stars — and they’re none-too complimentary either, particularly towards Cosby.
+Some fly-by-night Canadian company (I know, because I rented it once from Netflix back when they only rented DVDS… by mail!) made it briefly available, but I swear it was one of the god-awful crappiest digital transfers to DVD I’ve ever seen, a grainy blurry mess with only one special feature: a couple of cheapo text-only, typo-ridden rudimentary bios of the two stars — and they’re none-too complimentary either, particularly towards Cosby.
 Adding insult to injury, perhaps…

-It made me wonder if the DVD would ever receive an official release… Could it be that Mr. Pudding Pops was so worried about dirtying his wholesomer-than-thou image that he’d refused to have it made available all these years?
+It made me wonder if the DVD would ever receive an official release… Could it be that Mr. Pudding Pops was once so worried about dirtying his wholesomer-than-thou image that he’d refused to have it made available all these years?
 After all, this is one vicious piece of noir, with a few scenes that are just plain squirm-inducing.
 No new sweaters for Theo in this one, folks.
-Or was it simply a matter of a fine, if little known, film falling through the cracks?
+Or was it simply a matter of a little known and unsuccessful film falling through the cracks?
 I dunno, but in the wake of Robert Culp’s death in 2010, MGM finally released an “official” version on DVD, albeit in a bare bones, burn-on-demand version.

 Now that Culp is gone, and Cosby has no reputation left to ruin, the film might be a little easier to find.
 I see Amazon even has it available for streaming.
 But blotchy VHS tape, dubious DVD and through streaming, the film itself is great, definitely worth watching.